sirfanDePaul/Rent-ALL/README.md

 ### Core User Flow:
 1. User creates an account and lists an item (or browses available rentals).
 2. A renter selects an item, initiates a rental request, and chats with the owner.
+3. Renter and owner complete the transaction and set dates for rental.
-3. After the rental is completed, both users leave ratings and reviews.
+4. After the rental is completed, both users leave ratings and reviews.

 The platform focuses on trust, ease of use, and real-time communication.